TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 #### Tags {#game_configuration_files_tags}

 TrenchBroom can recognize certain special brush or face types.
 An example would be clip faces or trigger brushes.
 But since the details can be game dependent, these special types are defined in the game configuration.
-For greater flexibility and future enhancements, a general tagging system is used to realize this functionality.
-Thereby, the game configuration defines smart tags which are applied automatically to brushes or brush faces depending on certain conditions.
+For greater flexibility and future enhancements, a general "smart tags" system is used to realize this functionality.

+TrenchBroom uses these tag definitions to automatically apply attributes to matching brushes/faces &mdash; for example to render trigger brushes partially transparent &mdash; and to populate the filtering options available in the [View menu](#filtering_rendering_options).

+A smart tag definition also makes a related [keyboard shortcut](#keyboard_shortcuts) available.
+Using this shortcut will apply the tag to the selection, which (depending on the tag definition) can create a brush entity from the selection and/or change its surface flags, content flags, and texture.

 The tags are specified separately for brushes and faces under the corresponding keys: